 Methadone products when used for the treatment of opioid addiction in detoxification or maintenance programs, shall be dispensed only by opioid treatment programs (and agencies, practitioners or institutions by formal agreement with the program sponsor) certified by the Substance Abuse and Mental Health Services Administration and approved by the designated state authority.
 Certified treatment programs shall dispense and use methadone in oral form only and according to the treatment requirements stipulated in the Federal Opioid Treatment Standards (42 CFR 8.12).
-Failure to abide by the requirements in these regulations may result in criminal prosecution, seizure of the drug supply, revocation of the program approval, and injunction precluding operation of the program.
 Regulatory exceptions to the general requirement for certification to provide opioid agonist treatment include the following the situations: during inpatient care, when the patient was admitted for any condition other than concurrent opioid addiction (pursuant to 21CFR 1306.07[c], to facilitate the treatment of the primary admitting diagnosis), and during an emergency period of no longer than three days while definitive care for the addiction is being sought in an appropriately licensed facility (pursuant to 21CFR 1306.07[b]).
+Pharmacokinetics